 I incorporate community and family members into my paintings, which gives the work a strong personal and emotional component.
 Even though I don’t depict myself within the scenes I’m present because I made the work, I’m part of the work because it’s from my experiences.
 The paintings are from my gaze and the surface becomes a window into the everyday life, domestic setting, and familiar surroundings of the participating figures.
 The works are visual narratives of the people’s histories capturing what it means to be Indian today.

-Born in Jamestown, New York, Luanne grew up on the Allegany Indian Reservation in Western New York.
+Born in Jamestown, NY, Luanne Redeye grew up on the Allegany Indian Reservation in Western New York.
 It is from here where she draws inspiration incorporating community and family members into her paintings, which gives her works a strong personal and emotional component.